-Options / Requirements Treasury Mandate FRC Reference financial statements in addition to the original budget (para 11). and original budget must be explained in the notes to the financial statements.
-If the budgeted information is presented to parliament only at a more highly summarised level than the level of information required by Australian Accounting Standards, that entity would not be required to report the budgeted information in its financial statements (para13).
+Options / Requirements Treasury Mandate FRC Reference If the budgeted information is presented to parliament only at a more highly summarised level than the level of information required by Australian Accounting Standards, that entity would not be required to report the budgeted information in its financial statements (para13).
 Mandate all GGS entities that have an original budgeted financial statement presented to parliament present that information in the financial statements.
 Commentary No.1 on financial statements The entity shall disclose explanations of major variances between the actual amounts presented in the financial statements and the corresponding original budget amounts (para 6 and 7).
 Variances from the original budget may be disclosed in a tabular format, using columns to disclose the original budget amended for restructures or transfers of functions.
 These columns must not be referred to as a 'revised budget', however, it must be appropriately described.
 Commentary No.2 on financial statements; Note 31 Entities for which budgeted financial information was not presented to Parliament do not need to include budgetary information specified in this Standard (para 14).
 Where these entities choose to disclose budgeted financial information (as it was not required to be presented to Parliament) the entity's accounting policy and disclosures in respect of budgeted financial information must: State that the entity is not required to include budget information in accordance with AASB 1055; describe the basis of preparation of the budgetary information presented; and disclose who authorised the budget.
-Commentary No.5 on financial statements AASB 1058 Income of Not-for-profit Entities AASB 1058 para 18 mandates that local governments, government departments, general government sectors (GGSs) and whole of governments shall recognise an inflow of resources in the form of volunteer services as an asset (or an expense, when the definition of an asset is not met) if both of the following conditions are met: (a) the fair value of those services can be measured reliably; and Government departments, GGSs and whole of governments must not adopt the option in AASB 1058 para 19 to recognise volunteer services that can be reliably measured, but would not have been purchased if they had not been donated.
-NSW agencies that are not government departments: must not adopt the option in AASB 1058 para 19 to recognise volunteer services that can be reliably measured, but would not have been purchased if they had not been donated may elect under AASB 1058 para 19 for their standalone financial statements to recognise volunteer services that can be reliably measured, but only where the volunteer services Note 3(f)
+Commentary No.5 on financial statements AASB 1058 Income of Not-for-profit Entities AASB 1058 para 18 mandates that local governments, government departments, general government sectors (GGSs) and whole of governments shall recognise an inflow of resources in the form of volunteer services as an asset (or an expense, when the definition of an asset is not met) if both of the following conditions are met: (a) the fair value of those services can be measured reliably; and (b) the services would have been purchased if they had not been donated.
+AASB 1058 para 19 allows any not-for-profit entity (including those listed in para 18), as an accounting Government departments, GGSs and whole of governments must not adopt the option in AASB 1058 para 19 to recognise volunteer services that can be reliably measured, but would not have been purchased if they had not been donated.
+NSW agencies that are not government departments: must not adopt the option in AASB 1058 para 19 to recognise volunteer services that can be reliably measured, but would not have been purchased if they had not been donated may elect under AASB 1058 para 19 for their standalone financial statements to recognise volunteer services that can be reliably measured, but only where the volunteer services would have been purchased if they had not been donated. i.e. Note 3(f)